I Found More Rocks on the Beach and Wondered

-Speaking of heart stones, they are favorite stones to collect by many beachcombers alike.
-Many a gift has been given with a heart shaped stone and carry a special place in the receiver's heart and mind!
-I think of them as heartwarming messages or hello's from loved ones who have passed!
+Speaking of heart stones, they are especially favorite stones to collect for many beachcombers alike.
+Many a gifts has been given with a heart shaped stone and carry a special place in the receiver's heart!
+I like to think of them as heartwarming messages or hello's from loved ones who have passed!

 Can you guess the various rock types of these heart stones based on the information I have already provided in both of my articles about Lake Michigan beach stones?

 Quartzite is a metamorphic rock composed almost entirely from sandstone.
 The sandstone is altered by heat, immense pressure, and chemical activity.
 These conditions recrystallize the sand grains and the silica cement that bind them.
 The result is a network of interlocking quartz grains of incredible strength.
 Because it is so hard and dense, quartzite has not been quarried as extensively as other stones such as limestone, sandstone and granite.

 Quartzite ranks high on the Mohs Hardness Scale as one of the most physically durable and chemically resistant rocks found on Earth.
 When mountain ranges are worn down by weather and erosion, less-resistant rocks are destroyed, but the quartzite remains.
 Quartzite is also a poor soil-former.
 Unlike feldspars, which break down to form clay minerals, the weathering debris of quartzite is quartz.